Esbern/semanticGIS/content/Application domaines/The use of 3D geospatial data in urban planning.md

 Before evaluating the potential and pitfalls of using 3D geospatial data in urban planning, it is necessary to understand a series of topics.
 ## What is 3D geospatial data
 While this might seem rather obvious, there are some important details to consider.
-In GIS terminology we often work with the terms 2D, 2.5D and 3D [[Geospatial data]]
+In GIS terminology we often work with the terms 2D, 2.5D and 3D [[Concepts/Framework/Geospatial data]]
 ## The fundamentals of 3D geospatial data